NeilByrne97/Applied-Project/README.md

 Flutter Firebase Applications and NodeMCU Hardware

 # Project Description
-A Covid-19 Contact Tracing System to be used in the service industry andother businesses to track contact information of people in the case of a po-tential Coronavirus outbreak in the business establishment.The system is broken down into three projects.
-An Android Flutter Ap-plication, connected to a Firebase Firestore for CRUD interactions of theuser’s contact information and Bluetooth capabilities to send the informa-tion.
-A NodeMCU ESP-32 module to retrieve the information via Bluetoothand parse it through HTTP requests.
-A MEAN stack web application tohandle this contact information and perform CRUD operations, various fil-tering/sorting and serve as an email client.
+A Covid-19 Contact Tracing System to be used in the service industry and other businesses to track contact information of people in the case of a potential Coronavirus outbreak in the business establishment.The system is broken down into three projects.
+An Android Flutter Application, connected to a Firebase Firestore for CRUD interactions of the user’s contact information and Bluetooth capabilities to send the information.
+A NodeMCU ESP-32 module to retrieve the information via Bluetooth and parse it through HTTP requests.
+A MEAN stack web application to handle this contact information and perform CRUD operations, various filtering/sorting and serve as an email client.

 # Repository Contents
 This repository is for the purpose of the Applied Project and Minor Dissertation module GMIT.
 It contains:
-* The full source code of the applicaiton and any relevant resoures.
+* The full source code of the application and any relevant resources.
 * Instructions for compiling, deploying and running each part of the project.
 * The dissertation in PFD and bibtex format.
 * A video presentation of the architecture and the working application.